dev-johnlopez/fsm/README.md

-# Welcome to Microblog!
+# Welcome to FSM

-This is an example application featured in my [Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).
-See the tutorial for instructions on how to work with it.
+This application is a work in progress on how to manage wholesale real estate transactions & contacts.